constellation-protocol/constellation-protocol/Demo.md

 # Demo CLI Walkthrough

-## In this Demo we will demosnte the following
+## In this Demo we will demonstrate the following

 - Mint Constellation Tokens to Account A
 - Transfer Constellation token to account B